Judaean Desert: Hasmonean and Herodian periods

 Several desert fortresses were constructed in the Judaean Desert under Hasmonean and Herodian rule.
 These forts were constructed atop mountains or in secluded mountain range spurs.
 Dok, thought to be the oldest, was constructed around 167 BCE.
 The second fort, Hyrcania, was likely constructed by John Hyrcanus (ruled 134-104 BCE).
 Alexander Janneus, his son (r.
 103 to 76 BCE), is thought to have founded Masada.
 Herod later established Herodium, which housed a royal complex including one of his palaces and his mausoleum.
 Cypros, which the Hasmoneans most likely built, was also rebuilt by Herod.
 Alexandrium and Machaerus, two further desert strongholds, were constructed elsewhere (Samaria and Perea, respectively).

 The Essenes, an ascetic Jewish sect, lived in the Judaean Desert on the Dead Sea's northwestern shore, according to Pliny the Elder.
 Many modern scholars and archaeologists concur that the Essenes resided in Qumran, an archeological site discovered about 1.5 kilometers (1 mi) from the Dead Sea's northwest shore.
 According to conventional archeology, the Dead Sea Scrolls, which were found in the Qumran Caves, were written by Essenes.

+The Dead Sea Scrolls were discovered in the caves surrounding Qumran.